SAP pushes to patch risky HANA security flaws before hackers strike

 It has identified two companies – an energy company and a retailer – where vulnerabilities were found and fixed.
 Companies which are not using USS features are unaffected, Onapsis said.

-Technical details can be found on the security blogs of SAP (goo.gl/11Dz5w) and Onapsis (goo.gl/Xiryyp).
+Technical details can be found on SAP’s security blog (goo.gl/11Dz5w).
 There is no evidence hackers have taken advantage so far, the companies said.

 Last year, the company issued more than 160 patches in all, SAP said.
 Ten percent of these were HANA related, Onapsis added.